genshinsim/gcsim/ui/packages/docs/docs/guides/understanding_config_files.md

 :::important
 When attempting to execute a character's ability and that ability is not ready (due to cooldown, energy, or stamina), the simulator will wait on that line and keep trying to execute that action until it has succeeded before moving onto the next action.

 For example, if you were to do `xingqiu burst` and Xingqiu does not have energy, the simulator will keep trying to use burst (and failing) until Xingqiu finally has enough energy to use burst.
-In situations where Xingqiu does not have enough energy and there are no additional energy coming in the form of particles, this can cause the simulation to stall for the remaining duration.
+In situations where Xingqiu does not have enough energy and there is no additional energy coming in the form of particles, this can cause the simulation to stall for the remaining duration.
 :::